 What Compensation Is Available for Survivors and Families?

-- Past and future medical expenses (hospitalization, therapy, prescription drugs)
+- Past and future medical expenses (hospitalization, therapy, prescription drugs), which may include hospital bills and long-term trauma counseling for survivors of abuse

 - Psychological counseling and trauma-informed care to help resolve past issues and move forward in a healthier way